Oh, Boy! (The Crickets song)

-"Oh, Boy!" is a song written by Sonny West, Bill Tilghman and Norman Petty.
+"Oh, Boy!" is a song recorded and released by The Crickets in 1957.
 The song was included on the album The "Chirping" Crickets and was also released as the A-side of a single, with "Not Fade Away" as the B-side.
 The song peaked at number 10 on the US charts, number 3 on the UK charts in early 1958, and number 6 in Canada.
 (See 1958 in music for more context.)
+It was written by Sonny West, Bill Tilghman and Norman Petty.

 Background

 The song was originally recorded as a demo by Sonny West as "All My Love (Oh Boy!)" at Norman Petty Recording Studios in Clovis, New Mexico in early 1957.
 Petty presented West's demo to Buddy Holly with the intention of Holly recording the song.
 On the BBC's Classic Albums series in 2019, West said, "I had a decision to make whether to say I want to do it myself and I said 'No, I want Buddy to do it', it can't hurt anything and if it didn't work I could go back and do it myself someday."
 It was subsequently recorded by Holly's group The Crickets between June 29 and July 1, 1957, at Norman Petty Studios with Holly singing lead vocals and The Picks providing backing vocals.
 The song is in an A-A-B-A format with a 12-bar blues verse and an 8-bar bridge.
 (Holly also covered another West song, "Rave On".)